ABZ-Aaron/Reddit-API-Pipeline/README.md

 It is an ETL pipeline to pull Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/) using Reddit's API and load it into an AWS Data Warehouse.

+Due to specifications required, project is more complex than required, with the main purpose being to further develop skills using a variety of tools.

+### NOTE: Project is a work in progress.

 ## Architecture

+In progress...

+General process is to:

+1. Extract daily Reddit Data and store in AWS S3
+2. Copy daily Reddit data to AWS Redshift
+3. Transform data in Redshift using DBT
+4. Generate Word Cloud in PowerBI

+Tools will include:

+* DBT
+* Python
+* SQL ~ PostgreSQL
+* AWS Redshift
+* AWS Cloudformation
+* AWS S3
+* PowerBI
+* Airflow
+* Docker

+## Introduction

+In progress...

+To setup this pipeline on your own, work through the following steps.

 ## Setup AWS